Generating Hard Examples for Pixel-wise Classification: Introduction

-To develop a CNN-based red tide detection approach, we have used the large-scale multi-spectral image dataset obtained from GOCI (Geostationary Ocean Color Imager)~\cite{SChoKJRS2010} on a geostationary satellite.
-Several red tide examples on GOCI multi-spectral images are shown in Figure~\ref{fig:red_tide}.
-Since the characteristics of biological properties of red tide do not clearly appear in the image, we used the information on real-world red tide occurrences reported by NIFS (National Institute of Fisheries Science)~\cite{NIFS} of South Korea.
-However, NIFS manually examined red tide occurrence only at a limited number of locations along the southern seashore of South Korea, certainly not being able to cover the entire area infested by red tide.
-Therefore, in training, we end up with having only a small number of spectral samples from a fraction of areas where red tide actually occur.
-In our work, we use the images taken in December where red tide do not occur due to the low water temperature as negative examples\footnote{In South Korea, summer is in July and August and winter in December.
+To evaluate the proposed HEG approach, we implemented a 9-layer fully convolutional network (FCN) inspired by~\cite{HLeeTIP2017}.
+The FCN architecture has proved to be suitable for pixel-wise classification~\cite{HLeeIGARSS2018,HLeeIGARSS2016,HLeeTIP2017,HLeeIGARSS2019}.
+We validate our approach to red tide detection using the large-scale remote sensing image dataset obtained from multi-spectral GOCI (Geostationary Ocean Color Imager)~\cite{SChoKJRS2010} on a geostationary satellite.
+We chose this practical task because it clearly presents the ground-truthing problems mentioned earlier\footnote{Since the biological properties of red tide are not clearly visible in the image, we used the information on real-world red tide occurrences reported by NIFS (National Institute of Fisheries Science) (\url{http://www.nifs.go.kr/red/main.red/}) of South Korea.
+NIFS manually examined red tide occurrence only at a limited number of locations along the southern seashore of South Korea.}.
+Due to such challenging ground-truthing problems inherent in remote sensing, red tide occurrences are labeled only at a limited number of locations.
+Moreover, there are no labels about where no red tide was found that could be used as negative examples in training.
+Therefore, we end up with only a small number of spectral examples from a fraction of areas where red tide occur in training.
+In this work, we use the images taken in December as negative examples where red tides do not occur due to the low water temperature\footnote{In South Korea, summer is in July and August and winter in December.
 Red tide occurs mainly in summer when the water temperature is high.}.
 Figure~\ref{fig:goci_img} shows the GOCI images used for the positive (red tide) and negative (non-red tide) training examples, and the red tide region annotation of the positive image.